DionMS8/Fitness-Website/README.md

 ## General Description

-A fitness website for a personal trainer.
+A website for a personal gym trainer to communicate and share information such as workout plans, diet plans, session booking schedule, and pricing detailswith their clients.

 ## Technologies